rpavlov/rpavlov.com/source/2019-06-07-cryptopals.html.md

 I'll keep running notes here in order to solidify my understanding of various concepts.
 Some of this stuff I've read about a lot, but not really internalized.

-# Notes
+## Encoding
 * Radix: number of unique digits used in a numbering systems.
 Decimal is 10, binary is 2.
-* base64 encoding: encoding scheme for representing binary data in ascii characters.
+* base64 encoding: encoding scheme for representing binary data with ascii characters.
 Useful on the web for embedding things like images into markup or transmitting via text.
+It takes 4 characters to represent 3 bytes.
+* hex encoding: a different way of representing binary data.
+It takes 2 characters to represent 1 byte.
+Slightly less efficient than base64.